Which? Don't Buy cars

 Why should you avoid these cars?

 It takes a lot to make a car a Which?
 Don’t Buy.
 The car would have to be particularly unreliable, or disastrous to drive and live with.
-But one sure-fire way to earn the Don’t Buy mark is to be unsafe.
+But one sure-fire way to earn the Don’t Buy badge is to be unsafe.

 As well as being safe, you also want your car to be reliable, and that’s where our annual survey comes in.

 Every year, tens of thousands of drivers complete our annual reliability survey and tell us about the cars they own and any problems they’ve had.
 This feedback reveals breakdown and fault rates, and how long cars spend off the road being fixed.

 The worst cars are particularly prone to issues - the vehicles that get a bad rating from us have an average fault rate of about 50%.
 Meaning that half of all owners we heard from have had something go wrong with their car in the last twelve months.
 By comparison, the average fault rate for cars that get a positive rating is around 25%.

 Every car review is updated every year with the latest reliability information so that you can see which cars are basically impervious to faults - and which ones will keep your local garage in champagne and caviar.

 We’ve also created a reliability tool, so you can see at a glance which are the most reliable cars.

 We test over a hundred cars a year.
 This includes cars from big brands, such as Audi, BMW, Ford, Honda, Lexus, Toyota, Volvo and VW, as well as lesser known ones such as Ssangyong, Dacia and Suzuki.